Claire Temple (Marvel Cinematic Universe): Characterization

 Dawson said in April 2015, "she's someone who also throws herself into the fray and had made it her life mission to help, even if that means risking her own life ...
 My character is a stand-in for the audience.
-She’s not a love interest—she’s this skeptical eye looking at this strange situation."
+She's not a love interest—she's this skeptical eye looking at this strange situation."
 On the relationship between Temple and Murdock in Daredevil, Dawson said, "The show explores how necessary it is for two people to finally have their masks off with each other.
-For Matt Murdock, this is the first person he has that’s going to be able to see that transition for him ...
+For Matt Murdock, this is the first person he has that's going to be able to see that transition for him ...
 But she gets confronted with the question: How far will you go?
-What does it mean if you’re helping someone who is maybe going to hurt other people?"
+What does it mean if you're helping someone who is maybe going to hurt other people?"

 Dawson felt that the character resonated with audiences, and was brought back for more series, because, "She's funny, she's wry, she's strong—she's built for that world, because she's great under pressure.
 She's someone—hero or not—you'd want to have in a dire situation...
 I really just liked her arc all the way through."
 After the character is shown using fighting in Daredevil, Dawson explained, "her eyes have been opened up to this other world—and she's crossed the line.
 You know, this is someone who helps people, and she's been violent now but seeing the need for it.
 I think there's a lot that she's having to grapple with".
-Discussing Temple's relationship with Cage in Luke Cage, Colter said that "she will deal with me in a different way than she dealt with Matt Murdock.
+Discussing Temple's relationship with Cage in Luke Cage, Mike Colter said that "she will deal with me in a different way than she dealt with Matt Murdock.
 Matt Murdock's character's completely different from mine.
 Because she plays a nurse that basically seems to be in the right place at the right time, and she's very good at helping out superheroes who are in need ...
 I think she's going to be a very good companion for Luke.
 I think she's someone that Luke needs in his life at this time."